Metal on metal hip replacement

 Hip replacement is one of the most successful operations ever devised.
 The goal of a hip replacement is to remove your pain, give you the best possible function and have an implant that lasts as long as possible.

-However, most surgeons accept that standard metal on plastic hip replacements might need to be revised within 15 years in approximately 50% of younger patients.
+Conventional metal on plastic hip replacements may not be suitable for younger active patients, where the implant my require revision surgery within 15 years.
 As a result, newer bearing surfaces were developed, one of which was a ‘metal on metal’ (MOM) bearing (either as a hip resurfacing, or conventional hip replacement).
 The MOM gave excellent durability and a much lower chance of dislocation.
 This made it a preferable implant for younger people.

 Left – Metal on metal bearing surface,